What Is And In Mathematics

 The principle of "and" as a logical conjunction extends far beyond the realms of propositional logic and set theory.
 It forms the basis for many mathematical concepts and operations:

 • Number Theory: Statements involving divisibility often employ "and."
-For instance, a number is divisible by both 2 and 3 if it's divisible by their least common multiple (6).
+To give you an idea, a number is divisible by both 2 and 3 if it's divisible by their least common multiple (6).

 • Linear Algebra: Systems of linear equations involve "and" implicitly.
 A solution must satisfy all equations simultaneously.
 A solution to a system of equations is a point satisfying all the equations at the same time.